 What is Kickstarter?

-A key feature of Kickstarter is its all-or-nothing funding policy.
+One of the calling cards of the Kickstarter business model is its all-or-nothing funding policy.
 Creators set a funding goal and a deadline, and they must meet or surpass this goal within the time frame to receive the funds.
 If the goal is not met, no money changes hands.

 Can Kickstarter Be Used To Start A Business?

-Absolutely.
-Kickstarter has become a popular choice for entrepreneurs to raise capital for their startup businesses.
-The platform allows individuals to present their business ideas to a wide audience and secure funding through pre-sales or donations.
+Absolutely, and in fact, there is a lot of precedent for that these days.
+Kickstarter is a very popular place for entrepreneurs to raise capital for their startup businesses.
+Kickstarter, as well as its peers like Indiegogo and Gamefound, allow individuals to present their business ideas to a wide audience.
+If the audience takes a shine to their offers, they can become backers, letting the entrepreneur secure funding through pre-sales or donations.

-For instance, the Pebble E-Paper Watch is the first truly high-profile example of a business that started on Kickstarter.
-Its campaign in 2012 became the most funded in Kickstarter’s history at the time, raising over $10 million from nearly 70,000 backers.
+A classic example of this is the Pebble E-Paper Watch.
+It’s the first truly high-profile example of a business that started on Kickstarter.
+Their campaign in 2012 became the most funded in Kickstarter’s history at the time, raising over $10 million from nearly 70,000 backers.
 Kickstarter has only grown as a platform since.

 Kickstarter has guidelines for starting a project which state that creators are responsible for completing their project and fulfilling each reward.
 Additionally, projects must fit into one of Kickstarter’s 13 categories, and they cannot fundraise for charity, offer financial incentives, or involve prohibited items.